Shaban-Eissa/Angular-NgRx-State-Management/README.md

 4. reducers: Manage state updates based on actions
 5. selectors: Extract pieces of the state to pass to the components
 6. models: Define the data structure (e.g., Post model)
-7. components: Contains UI components like PostListComponent, PostCreateComponent
+7. components: Contains UI components like PostListComponent

 ## Contributing
 1. Fork the repository